 If you only remember two things it would be this:

 - If you don’t own your (private/public) keys, you don’t own your cryptocurrency.
 Do not keep your cryptocurrencies in an exchange!
+Download a software wallet on your phone or purchase a hardware wallet to store your private key.

 - Don’t share your private key with ANYONE and never type it into a computer as it could be compromised.